U.S. Department of State Seal

 The Process

 Because India is party to the Hague Adoption Convention, adoptions from India must follow a specific process designed to meet the Convention’s requirements.
-A brief summary of the Convention adoption process is provided below.
-You must complete these steps in the following order to meet all necessary legal requirements.
-Adoptions completed out of order may cause significant delays or result in the child not being eligible for an immigrant visa to the United States.
+A brief summary of the U.S. Convention adoption process is provided below.
+You must complete these steps in the following order to meet all necessary U.S. legal requirements.
+Completing certain steps out of order may cause significant delays or result in the child not being eligible for an immigrant visa to the United States.

-1. Choose a U.S. Accredited or Approved Adoption Service Provider (ASP) To Act as Your Primary Provider [That Has Been Authorized by India’s Central Authority to Operate in India]
+1. Choose a U.S. Accredited or Approved Adoption Service Provider To Act as Your Primary Provider That Has Been Authorized by India’s Central Authority to Operate in India

 2. Apply to USCIS to be Found Suitable and Eligible to Adopt (Form I-800A)